 Those “four guys from Liverpool” in England were, of course, the Beatles.
 Pang didn’t like school very much, so she dropped out of college and quickly found a job working at the New York offices of ABKCO, the company that managed Apple Corps, the Beatles’ entertainment company.
 ABKCO, which was founded by Allen Klein, also managed Lennon’s solo career.

-Pang says she walked right in the office one day, asked if they were hiring, and she basically lied about having secretary skills in order to get the job.
+Pang says she walked in the office one day, asked if they were hiring, and she basically lied about having secretary skills in order to get the job.
 A week later, she started working for ABKCO’s Apple Corps side of the business.
 Pang describes herself as a go-getter who doesn’t get easily defeated.

 But not long after she started working for Apple Corps, the Beatles announced their breakup in 1970.
 Pang then started to do more ABKCO work for the company’s management of Lennon’s solo career.
 By the early 1970s, Lennon and Ono had relocated to New York City as their primary home base, although they still maintained a home in England.
 And then, Pang was asked by Lennon and Ono to leave ABKCO to be the couple’s personal assistant.
 She eagerly accepted the offer.